Seasons End: Lyrics

 The lyrics on Seasons End, unlike those of the two previous albums, are not tied together by a common storyline.
 The opener, "The King of Sunset Town", in John Helmer's original version, was about poverty; however, Hogarth modified it under the impression of the brutal oppression of the Tiananmen Square protests of 1989 by the Chinese government; the line "And everyone assembled here / Remembers how it used to be / Before the 27th came" refers to the 27th Army involved in the massacre.
-"Easter" addresses The Troubles of Northern Ireland (a topic Fish had previously explored in "Forgotten Sons" in 1983); more indirectly, this also goes for "Holloway Girl", which refers to the imprisonment of Judith Ward in Holloway Prison for IRA bombings.
+"Easter" addresses The Troubles of Northern Ireland (a topic Fish had previously explored in "Forgotten Sons" on 1983's Script for a Jester's Tear); more indirectly, this also goes for "Holloway Girl", which refers to the wrongful imprisonment of Judith Ward in Holloway Prison for IRA bombings; she was released from prison in 1992, three years after this album's release.
 "Seasons End" addresses climate change (a topic to which Marillion would return in 1998 and 2007) – the spelling of the title is intentional, referring not to the end of a season (which would be "Season's End"), but the end of all seasons as a result of global warming eliminating winter altogether.
 "Berlin" describes the situation in the divided city of Berlin, where Marillion had recorded Misplaced Childhood; the Berlin Wall would eventually come down just weeks after the release of Seasons End.

 Regarding "The Space", Steve Hogarth has said that "this song kind of started life in Amsterdam.
 When I was quite young I saw a tram come down the road and someone had parked a car too close to the tram line.
 It came down the road and it just tore the side off this car because it couldn't do anything else.
 It made the most fantastic noise as it did so.
 Fortunately there was nobody in the car and fortunately the trams in Amsterdam are very thick so I'm not sure the driver even noticed it happen.
 Years later when I was feeling a bit more like a rock star than I did when I saw it happen, I was thinking about my life.
 It occurred to me that I was a bit like that tram when I probably ripped the side of a few things I hadn't even felt and I hadn't slowed down either and I probably hadn't noticed.
 So the words to this song came from that realization.
 It was one of the first songs we put together when we met in January of 1989."